zacharesmer/imac_g3_ivad_board_init/guide.md

 ## IDE setup

-Install the Arduino IDE [from the Arduino website](https://www.arduino.cc/en/software/).
+Install and open the Arduino IDE [from the Arduino website](https://www.arduino.cc/en/software/).

 Note: if you are using the Linux AppImage, you may have to run the AppImage file with the `--no-sandbox` argument.

 ## Installing libraries

-Install [SoftwareWire](https://github.com/Testato/SoftwareWire) and [EEPROMWearLevel](https://github.com/PRosenb/EEPROMWearLevel) from the Arduino IDE library manager.
+Install [SoftwareWire](https://github.com/Testato/SoftwareWire) and [EEPROMWearLevel](https://github.com/PRosenb/EEPROMWearLevel) from the Arduino IDE's library manager.

 ## Installing the ATmega328 board package

 Install MiniCore [using the instructions from the Minicore repository](https://github.com/mcudude/minicore?tab=readme-ov-file#how-to-install).
-This is what allows selecting the ATmega 328 as a board in the Arduino IDE.
+This adds the option to select the ATmega 328 as a board in the Arduino IDE.

 ## Modifying the Wire library